get-eu/get-eu/legitimacy.md

 Is it logically consistent to say that it’s Ok for the USA, Ireland, Scotland, Kenya, South Africa, Cyprus, Israel, Southern Rhodesia, etc to become independent of the UK, but that it is not Ok for the UK to be independent of the EU?
-(I mean, obviously, if one is just an anti-English racist bigot, it’s intellectually consistent, but is it intellectually consistent with a sane and reasonable world view?)